Alec Peters

-Alec Jeffrey Peters (born April 13, 1995) is an American-born professional basketball player for Olympiacos of the Greek Basket League (GBL) and the EuroLeague.
+Alec Jeffrey Peters (born April 13, 1995) is an American-born naturalized Bosnian professional basketball player for Olimpia Milano of the Lega Basket Serie A (LBA) and the EuroLeague.
 He played college basketball for Valparaiso University, where he was an All-American in 2017.

 High school career

 A 6'9" small forward from Washington, Illinois, Peters was a first-team all-state selection in his final two seasons at Washington Community High School.
 He selected Valparaiso over larger-conference schools such as Boston College, Missouri and Tennessee.

 College career

 He immediately became the focus of the team's offense as a freshman, having an eventful season in adjusting to opponent defensive attention and the distraction of serious storms causing destruction in his hometown.
 As a sophomore, Peters settled into a starring role, averaging 16.8 points and 6.7 rebounds per game.
 At the conclusion of the season, he was named first-team All-Horizon League.
 In the 2015 Horizon League tournament, Peters was named tournament MVP in leading the Crusaders to the NCAA tournament.

 In his junior season, Peters gained more of a national reputation.
 He averaged 18.4 points and 8.4 rebounds per game and led the Crusaders to the 2016 National Invitation Tournament final, where they lost to George Washington.
 At the close of the season, Peters took advantage of looser NBA draft eligibility rules to declare for the 2016 NBA draft.
 He ultimately chose to withdraw his name and after speculation that he might transfer, he opted to return to Valparaiso for his senior year in 2016–17.

 Prior to the start of the 2016–17 season, Peters was named the preseason Horizon League Player of the Year.
 He surpassed the 2,000 career point mark in a December 28, 2016 game against Chicago State.
 On March 10, 2017, Peters had a surgery on his right foot, which resulted in him missing the last four games of his college career.
-At the end of the regular season, Peters was officially named the Horizon League Player of the Year.
+At the end of the regular season, Peters was named the Horizon League Player of the Year.
 He led the conference with 23.0 points and 10.1 rebounds per game, being one of two players in Division I games to record an average of 20 points and 10 rebounds that season (the other being Tim Kempton Jr.).
 He also became the only Division I player that year to be in the Top 20 for both points and rebounds.
 Peters scored 2,348 total points and grabbed 996 total rebounds in his Valparaiso career, which are both school records.